Why does the Torah say that Lavan named the pile 'Yegar Sahadusa,' and Yaakov, 'Gal'ed'? Is this not a direct translation of Gal'ed?

-Tosfos ha'Shalem (1): Lavan said to make 'Yegar Sahadusa', a collection of testimony.
-Yakov said that that the pile itself will be a witness, and Lavan agreed.
+Tosfos ha'Shalem (1): Lavan said to make 'Yegar Sahadusa,' a collection of testimony.
+Yaakov said that that the pile itself will be a witness, and Lavan agreed.

-Malbim: Yakov was concerned only lest Lavan harm him now, but not when he will be in his father's house.
-For this, a witness sufficed - 'Gal'ed'.
-Lavan was concerned how Yakov will treat his daughters also for the future.
+Malbim: Yaakov was concerned only lest Lavan harm him now, but not when he will be in his father's house.
+For this, a witness sufficed - 'Gal'ed.'
+Lavan was concerned how Yaakov will treat his daughters also for the future.
 He wanted lasting testimony - 'Yegar Sahadusa.'
 The Targum of Ed is Sahada.